-Format: Lectures: 22 Hours (2 hours per week) Office Hour: 55 hours (5 hours per week) Directed Private Study: 100 hours
+Format: Lectures: 30 Hours (3 hours per week) Office Hour: 33 hours (3 hours per week) Directed

+Private Study: 100 hours

 Delivery Method: Students will be expected to study some materials at home in preparation for the lecture.
 The preparation material will be part of a coursework component and will need to be completed using a technology adaptive learning platform fully integrated with Canvas.
-During the weekly 2 hours of lecture, some common difficulties experienced by the cohort when studying the preparation material will be addressed.
-Afterwards, students will be invited to solve a new set of problems together with the lecturers and may receive feedback at any time.
+During the weekly contact hours of lectures, first some concepts to strengthen the theoretical understanding of the topic will be introduced, followed by several exam-like examples.
+Common difficulties experienced by the cohort when studying the preparation material will also be addressed.